 As mentioned above, a Retimer Rx shall contain AMI_GetWave (GetWave_Exists is True) and the AMI_GetWave function must return clock times.
-The simulation platform shall generate a digital input to the Retimer Tx by sampling the Rx AMI_GetWave output waveform ½ UI after each clock tick, The digital stimulus shall have values of -½ and +½.
+The EDA tool shall generate a digital input to the Retimer Tx by sampling the Rx AMI_GetWave output waveform ½ UI after each clock tick, The digital stimulus shall have values of -½ and +½.

 In Repeater AMI simulations, both Repeater analog models are treated as if they are linear and time-invariant.
 The incoming (upstream) analog channel of the Redriver, including the upstream Tx analog model, the physical channel and the Repeater Rx analog model, is represented by an impulse response.
 The outgoing (downstream) analog channel of the Repeater, including the Repeater Tx analog model, the physical channel and the downstream Rx analog model, is represented by another impulse response.